 Like with the GP (huisarts), you may want to register with a pharmacy (apotheek) when you move to Maastricht.
+If you plan on using the same pharmacy often or if you need to pick up medications regularly, this may be a smart decision.

 Medicine and prescriptions

 Prescription medicine can only be bought at pharmacies in the Netherlands (for non-prescription meds, you can visit a drugstore like Kruidvat or Etos).
-While it’s possible to purchase prescription drugs at a pharmacy you’re not registered with, we still highly recommend you register, as it will make your life easier for the following reasons:
+While it is possible to purchase prescription drugs at a pharmacy you’re not registered with, we still highly recommend you register, as it will make your life easier for the following reasons:

 - If your pharmacy is registered with your particular insurance scheme, you generally won’t have to pay directly for the medicine (although that depends on the particular prescription and your policy)